bitDecayGames/haxeflixel-template/README.md

 # Template Project for HaxeFlixel games

 ### Template features:
+- Preconfigured libraries
   - FMOD Studio project with menu sound effects and a random song I wrote
+  - Ready to use Bitlytics tie-ins
+  - Various utility libraries
+- Basic state templates
   - Main menu with buttons to load the credits or start the game
   - Credits state with built-in scrolling
 - Preconfigured .gitignore
-- Pre-integrated Bitlytics tie-ins
-- Automatic Github build actions
+- Github build actions
+  - Dev builds on push to master
+  - Production builds on releases

 ### Configuration
 - Set the proper Github secrets: